 Fig. 3.
-Surface RMS heights obtained from MCoRDS (red), ATM (blue) and Ku-Band Altimeter (green)
+Surface RMS heights obtained from MCoRDS (red), ATM (blue) and Ku-band altimeter (green)

 It can be distinguished that the areas with higher RMS in laser data are also seen rough by the radar.
 However there is a certain bias which can be owed to the facts that these are two different systems operating with different system parameters and surface roughness is the inherent property of radar specifications [22].
 The RMS heights detected by radar are bounded for rougher area and this might be the more evident amplitude fading effects with increasing roughness [19].
 In addition, the RMS heights derived from the Ku-band altimeter measurements are similar.